How can Moms on Call soothing rounds help your baby to sleep longer at night?

 How to Implement Moms on Call Soothing Rounds

 The soothing rounds are a very simple concept, but I will warn you… they do involve a bit of crying.
-This is my 4th baby, including a set of twins, so while I won’t let an infant scream for a long period of time, I am comfortable with a bit of crying.
+This is my 4th baby, including a set of twins, so while I won’t let an infant scream for an extremely long period of time, I am comfortable with a bit of crying.

 Moms on Call suggests starting the soothing rounds as early as 2 weeks old.
-Here’s how you go about it:
+Here’s how you go about it: (be sure to read to the bottom to see the slight changes that I made from the books recommendations).

 1: When baby wakes up and cries, let them cry for five minutes before tending to them.
 Make sure that they are actually crying, not just whining or making noise in their sleep.

 2: After five-minutes, go in and soothe them, but do not feed them.
 You can shush them, pat their back, or use a pacifier (we used a pacifier).
+Continue to soothe them until they are calm and have stopped crying.

 3: Leave them and if they continue to cry, let them go for another five minutes before going in to soothe them.